opendatasoft/slate/source/includes/_files.md

-`url` <br> *string* | Generated URL for use within the platform `filename` <br> *string* | Human readable name of the file `properties` <br> *object* | Set of file properties, such as its mimetype `created` <br> *string* | Time at which the change was made
+`url` <br> *string* | Generated URL for use within the platform `filename` <br> *string* | Human readable name of the file `properties` <br> *object* | Set of file properties, such as its mimetype `created` <br> *string* | Time at which the file was created

 ## List all files

 This endpoint lists all files available to the user who performs the request.
+A file is available to the requesting user if either the user uploaded the file themselves, or if the user has sufficient permissions to edit a dataset where the file is used, or if the user is a domain administrator who has sufficient permissions to edit all datasets of the domain.

 > Definition